-What was J. Robert Oppenheimer IQ?
-The Only Scientific Estimate Online
+J. Robert Oppenheimer IQ: The Scientific Result

 J. Robert Oppenheimer